 Focus Scope

-The Journal of Engineering and Vocational Education focuses on publishing research results, conceptual studies, and scientific developments related to engineering and vocational education as an integrated whole.
-The scope of the journal's engineering section includes discussions on the development of applied engineering science and technology, the application of engineering systems analysis and design, innovation in design and production processes, industrial technology development, and the utilization of technology in various fields such as mechanical engineering, electrical engineering, civil engineering, industrial engineering, automotive engineering, manufacturing, mechatronics, and other engineering fields, including efficiency, safety, and scarcity.
+The Journal of Engineering and Vocational Education focuses on publishing research results, conceptual studies, and scientific developments related to engineering and vocational education as an integrated field.
+The engineering section covers applied engineering science and technology, engineering systems analysis and design, innovation in design and production processes, industrial technology development, and the utilization of technology across various fields such as mechanical, electrical, civil, industrial, automotive, manufacturing, and mechatronics engineering, including aspects of efficiency, safety, and sustainability.
+The vocational education section emphasizes studies on vocational learning and training aimed at producing graduates with technical and professional competencies aligned with industry needs, including curriculum development, learning models, teaching strategies, development of technology-based learning media, improvement of educator competence, competency-based assessment, and industry-based learning such as internships, teaching factories, and school–industry collaboration.